Image: Ralph Aichinger

-The UK government has previously expressed concern over the sites, but as yet no official legislation has been passed.
-France recently clamped down on them.
-As of April 2015, people who run pro-anorexia or bulimia sites or actively promote extreme thinness in France will now face a prison sentence and a fine of up to €10,000 (£7,333)3 although it's doubtful how effective a solution this is, as some of the creators of these sites may well be mentally ill.
-It does suggest, though, that the French government sees this as a very serious problem.
+The UK government has expressed concern over the sites, but as yet no official legislation has been passed.
+France clamped down on them in 2015, meaning that people who run pro-anorexia or bulimia sites or actively promote extreme thinness in France could now face a prison sentence and a fine of up to €10,000 (£7,333)3 although it's debateable how effective a solution this is, given the fact some of the creators of these sites may be suffering from a mental health condition.
+It does demonstrate, however, that the French see this as a serious problem.

-Reporting these sites often have little effect, as creators place disclaimers on the site.
+Reporting these sites often has little effect, as creators often place disclaimers on the site.
 These effectively provide a loophole to prevent them being shut down.
-If they were forced to close, it’s probable those behind them will simply create a new website elsewhere, moving their content across.
+If they were forced to close, it’s probable those behind them would simply create a new website elsewhere, moving the content across.

-What you can do is to be aware of these kinds of toxic sites:
+What you can do is to be aware of these kinds of sites.

-- Decent quality filters should block most of them, but do check.
+- Filters at internet provider and device level can block many of these sites, though do check.
 If some are slipping through the net, you can blacklist particular websites as one of the options on the filtering software.

-- Talk to your child about what they get up to online and remind them to always tell you if they find something on the web that makes them feel unhappy or uncomfortable.
-Reassure them you won’t be angry with them when they tell you.
+- Talk to your child about the sites they visit online and remind them to always tell you if they find something on the web that makes them feel unhappy or uncomfortable.
+Reassure them you won’t be angry with them, whatever they say.

 - If you see that your child has been visiting these sorts of sites or becoming obsessed with images online, speak to them about it.
 Starting a conversation with them is the best way to determine how much of an effect they might be having, and if you need to take further steps to help them.

-If you think your child may be having disordered thoughts about eating and body image, or you’ve noticed some of the warning signs or symptoms listed on our other articles, it’s important to talk to them or book an appointment with your GP.
+If you think your child may be having disordered thoughts about eating and body image, or you’ve noticed some of the warning signs or symptoms, it’s important to talk to them or book an appointment with your GP.